rizqiamall/Supply-Chain-Shipping-Delay-Analysis/README.md

 # 📦 Supply Chain Shipping Delay Analysis

-This project analyzes global shipping data to identify patterns and causes of late deliveries using Python and Tableau.
+This project analyzes global shipping data to identify patterns and causes of late deliveries using Excel, Python and Tableau.

 ## 📌 Project Summary
 - **Total Orders:** 180,519